Ever notice how “instant” stuff is never quite as good?

 Okay, so what can you do if you aren’t currently located in a German-speaking area?
 While slower than total immersion, at-home immersion is still an option, thanks to great online resources.

 Every video comes with interactive subtitles.
-Click any word, and you’ll get an in-context definition, grammatical info, a native pronunciation and memorable picture.
+Hover over any word, and you’ll get an in-context definition, grammatical info, an audio clip for pronunciation and a memorable image.
 That way, you naturally pick up words while you watch videos that German speakers actually watch, too.
 Plus, once you’re done watching, the videos come with flashcards and fun exercises so you don’t forget what you’ve learned.

 Online language exchanges are another great way to get immersive German practice from anywhere.
 They allow you to converse in German with actual native speakers over video or text chat.
 Here are a dozen helpful tips to find a German language exchange partner.